 UCS also offers repayment schedules that fit your cash flow needs.
 You can pay daily, weekly, bi-weekly or monthly.
 Or you can pay a percentage of your credit card transactions.

-But there is more to working with us.
 We don’t review your “approval criteria” and make a formula-based decision.
 Our goal is to help your business grow and succeed.
 So we look beyond the deal at hand.
 We take the time to learn about your business.
 What makes you tick as a business owner.
 Your future goals and current challenges.
 It’s the start of what we hope will become a long-term working relationship.

 Knowing the “who and why” behind your business allows us to pair you with the most effective financing.